vavilen84/hugo_blog/content/javascript/2022/01/redux_in_react_app.en.md

 ...
 export default connect(mapStateToProps, mapDispatchToProps)(PostsCreate);
 ```
-this gave ability to call showAlert as a property from the component
+this gives the ability to define showAlert action as a component property and call it
 ```
 class PostsCreate extends React.Component {
     constructor(props) {